This page describes how costs are incurred in Pinecone. For the latest pricing details, see Pricing.

 • ID size

-• Embedding size (equal to 4 times the vector’s dimensions)
+• Dense vector size (equal to 4 * the dense dimensions)

 • Total metadata size (equal to the total size of all metadata fields)

-The following table demonstrates a typical index size at different record counts and dimensionality:
+The following tables demonstrate index sizes at different record counts:

 Pod-based indexes